Miho Takagi Aims for Historic 11th Career Medal & Women’s Ice Hockey Targets Upset Through Teamwork | FRIDAY DIGITAL

 • Share on LINE

-If she wins the 500m and 1500m, Takagi will have won gold in all events she has competed in
+If she wins gold in the 500m and 1500m, Takagi will have claimed gold medals in every event she has competed in.

 Miho Takagi (31) Speed Skating